InterContinental Presidente Cozumel Resort Spa

-We invite you to take a walk on the Ocean road, ¨Rafael Melgar,¨ and enjoy the local culture taking in all the handcrafts and special places such as the Museum of Cozumel.
-At the Museum of the Island, enjoy the perfect introduction of the Mayan , especially of Ixchel, the God of Love & Fertility.
-On the museum’s second floor, relax with a cup of coffee and local pastries in front of a spectacular ocean view.
+We invite you to take a walk on the Ocean road Rafael Melgar¨ and enjoy the local culture.
+Visit handcrafts shops and amazing places such as the Museum of Cozumel, where you can enjoy the best introduction to the Mayan culture, especially of Ixchel, the God of Love & Fertility.
+Also, you will be able to enjoy the museum’s second floor, where you can relax with a cup of coffee and local pastries in front of a spectacular ocean view.

-For more than 20 years, Scuba Du, Presidente InterContinental Cozumel’s on-property, five-star PADI dive center, has been leading scuba and snorkeling enthusiasts from around the world on trips to view amazing coral and reef formations.
+If you are in for an adventure, I suggest you go for a scuba dive.
+For over 20 years, Scuba Du, Presidente InterContinental Cozumel’s on-property, five-star PADI dive center, has lead scuba and snorkeling enthusiasts from around the world on trips to view amazing coral and reef formations.
 Once back on the boat, divers are greeted with seasonal fruit, bottled water and fresh towels.
 Scuba Du also offers parasailing, wave runner rentals and offshore fishing excursions.
-If you prefer to relax in land, the resort’s Mandara Spa offers revitalizing and rejuvenating treatments that combine the mystical power of indigenous plants, herbs and expert touch.
+If you prefer to relax in land, the resort’s Spa offers revitalizing treatments that combine the mystical power of indigenous plants, herbs and expert touch.
 The spa mingles with nature and is as much an outdoor experience as it is an indoor one.
 Before your treatment, relax in the jacuzzi or outdoor soaking tub and indulge in a massage by the Mayan Riviera in one of our Mexican Huts.
-Mandara Spa transcends time and offers a taste of ancient Mayan culture with its authentic Mayan Temazcal (ancient herbal steam bath).
-Within the Temazcal a rich and unexpected experience awaits in which a Shaman guides you through a cleansing ritual that is based on an ancient rite of passage.
+This Spa transcends time and offers a taste of ancient Mayan culture with its authentic Mayan Temazcal (ancient herbal steam bath).
+Within the Temazcal a rich and unexpected experience awaits with a Chaman guiding you through a cleansing ritual that is based on an ancient rite of passage.
 Next, grab your backpack, snorkel equipment and underwater camera (you can purchase one in our gift shop) for a perfect afternoon exploring the spectacular underwater life of Chankanaab National Park.
 Just minutes from the resort, the park offers wonderful snorkellng.
 Search for the Christ sculpture during your snorkel tour.
-Every day, the park offers a guided tour through the archeological ruins as well as a visit to the lagoon that gives name to the park.
-You may see sea lions show or swim with the dolphins (for additional cost) to experience these friendly creatures in their natural environment.
+Every day, the park offers a guided tour through the archeological ruins and for an additional cost, it offers an outdoors show, where you will observe sea lions show or even swim with the dolphins to experience these friendly creatures in their natural environment.

 The Mayans considered Cozumel sacred to Ixchel, the Mayan moon goddess, and the island was a place of pilgrimage, particularly for women in search of fertility.
 At the sites of ancient temples, archaeologists often uncover the small dolls that were once offered in sacrifice as part of the fertility rituals.